apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 \end{document}
 {% endraw %}
 {% endhighlight %}
-Note, the body of this LaTeX document consists of just one command: `\maketitlepage`.
-Everything before `\begin{document}` is called the LaTeX 'preamble' and is where commands and macros are defined, and public LaTeX packages are imported to provide particular functions and features.
-The preamble of this file is where we configure the appearance of the title page.

 #### Page dimensions
-Public LaTeX packages[^1] are imported with the `\usepackage` command.
+Public LaTeX packages[^1] are imported using the `\usepackage` command.
 Package options may be specified as keywords or key-value pairs.
-For example,
+For example, the following lines import the `geometry` package and specify options that set a particular headheight, and the margins on all sides.
 ```tex
 \usepackage[
     a4paper,
     headheight=30pt,
     margin=25mm]{geometry}
 ```
-This imports the `geometry` package with options that specify a particular headheight, and the margins on all sides.

-#### Handling background
+#### Background artwork handling
-The next packages are needed to manage the background artwork
+The packages needed to manage the background artwork are import next
 ```tex
 \usepackage{pdfpages}
 \usepackage{eso-pic}
 ```

-#### Fonts
+#### Helvetica font
-LaTeX fonts work in a different way from desktop word processing applications.
+LaTeX fonts are handled in a different way from desktop word-processing applications.
+The topic of fonts in LaTeX is a complicated one.
+For the Lunar Metrology Institute style, we would like to use the Helvetica font family, which closely resemble the commercial Arial fonts.
-The next packages work together to provide the Helvetica font family, with the STIX package giving high quality math symbols.
+The next packages work together to provide Helvetica in conjunction with the STIX LaTeX package that produces high quality symbols for mathematics.
 ```tex
 \usepackage[T1]{fontenc}
 \usepackage[scaled]{helvet}